-For my part, as soon as I perceived the danger I had cried out to my companions to turn back, which they had done; but I myself was carried on by the press till I came near the door, where all were fighting for their lives.
+For my part, as soon as I perceived the danger, I had cried out to my companions to turn back, which they had done; but I myself was carried on by the press till I came near the door, where all were fighting for their lives.
 Here, seeing certain destruction before me, I made every endeavour to get back.
 An officer of the Pasha's, who by his star was a colonel or bin bashee, equally alarmed with myself, was also trying to return: he caught hold of my cloak, or bournouse, and pulled me down on the body of an old man who was breathing out his last sigh.
-As the officer was pressing me to the ground we wrestled together among the dying and the dead with the energy of despair.
-I struggled with this man till I pulled him down, and happily got again upon my legs-(I afterwards found that he never rose again) -- and scrambling over a pile of corpses, I made my way back into the body of the church, where I found my friends, and we succeeded in reaching the sacristy of the Catholics, and thence the room which had been assigned to us by the monks.
-The dead were lying in heaps, even upon the stone of unction; and I saw full four hundred wretched people, dead and living, heaped promiscuously one upon another, in some places above five feet high.
+As the officer was pressing me to the ground, we wrestled together among the dving and the dead with the energy of despair.
+I struggled wth this man till I pulled him down, and happily got again upon my legs-(I afterwards found that he never rose again).
+I stood up for a minute among the press of people, held up on the uncomfortable footing of dead bodies. by the dense crowd who were squeezed together in this narrow part of the church.
+We all stood still for a short time, when of a sudden the crowd swayed, a cry arose, the crowd opened, and I found myself standing in the centre of a line of men, with another line opposite to me, all pale and ghastly with torn and bloody clothes, and there we stood glaring at each other; but in a moment a sudden impulse seized upon us, with a shriek that echoed in the long aisles of the church of the Holy Sepulchre (how terribly desecrated at this moment!), the two adverse lines dashed at each other, and I was soon engaged tearing and wrestling with a thin half naked man, whose legs were smeared with blood. crowd again fell back, and by desperate fighting and hard struggles I made my way back into the body of the church, where I found my friends, and we succeeded in reaching the sacristy of the Catholics, and thence the room which had been assigned to us by the monks, but not without a fierce conflict at the door of the sacristy with a crowd of frightened pilgrims, who tried to press through with us.
+I thanked God for my escape-I had a narrow chance.
+The dead were lying in heaps, even upon the stone of unction; and I saw full four hundred unhappy people, dead and living, heaped promiscuously one upon another, in some places above five feet high.
 Ibrahim Pasha had left the church only a few minutes before me, and very narrowly escaped with his life; he was so pressed upon by the crowd on all sides, and it was said attacked by several of them, that it was only by the greatest exertions of his suite, several of whom were killed, that he gained the outer court.
-He fainted more than once in the struggle, and I was told that some of his attendants at last had to cut a way for him with their swords through the dense ranks of the frantic pilgrims. remained outside, giving orders for the removal of the corpses, and making his men drag out the bodies of those who appeared to be still alive from the heaps of the dead.
-He sent word to us to remain in the convent till all the dead bodies had been removed, and that when we could come out in safety he would again send to us.
+He fainted more than once in the struggle, and I was told that some of his attendants at last had to cut a way for him with their swords through the dense ranks of the frantic pilgrims.
+He remained outside, giving orders for the removal of the corpses, and making his men drag out the bodies of those who appeared to be still alive from the heaps of the dead.
+He sent word to us to remain in the convent till all the dead bodies had been removed, and that when we could come out in safety, he would again send to us.